Mission

 • Collaborate:

-• Work with Local organizations to improve their access to the region
+• Work with organizations to improve their access to the region.

 • Advise:

-• Work in Advisory capacity to directly work with area Universities, Tech Colleges and K-12 institutions to develop programs and curriculum that is in line with the business demands and needs of today and tomorrow
+• Work in advisory capacity with area Universities, Tech Colleges, K-12 Institutions along with the Wisconsin DPI to develop programs and curriculum that are in line with the business demands and needs of today and tomorrow.

 • Service: